galeone/galeone.github.io/_posts/2022-12-18-advent-of-code-tensorflow-day-5.md

 title: "Advent of Code 2022 in pure TensorFlow - Day 5"
 date: 2022-12-18 08:00:00
 categories: tensorflow
-summary: "Differently from the previous 2 articles, where I merged the description of the solutions of two problems into one article, this time the whole article is dedicated to the pure TensorFlow solution of the problem number 5.
-The reason is simple: solving this problem in pure TensorFlow hasn't been straightforward and for this reason it is worth explaining all the limitations and the subtle bugs (?) found during the solution."
+summary: ""
 authors:
     - pgaleone
 ---

-Differently from the previous 2 articles, where I merged the description of the solutions of two problems into one article, this time the whole article is dedicated to the pure TensorFlow solution of the problem number 5.
-The reason is simple: solving this problem in pure TensorFlow hasn't been straightforward and for this reason it is worth explaining all the limitations and the subtle bugs (?) found during the solution.
+Differently from the previous 2 articles, where I merged the description of the solutions of two problems into one article, this time the whole article is dedicated to the pure TensorFlow solution to problem number 5.
+The reason is simple: solving this problem in pure TensorFlow hasn't been straightforward so it is worth explaining all the limitations and the subtleties found during the solution.

 In the first part of the article I'll explain the solution that solves completely both parts of the puzzle.
-In the second part, instead, I'll analyze the problem I encountered in the first design of the solution where I wanted to solve the puzzle using a `tf.Variable` with an "undefined shape".
+In the second part, instead, I'll propose a potential alternative solution to the problem that uses a `tf.Variable` with an "undefined shape".
 Feature available for every `tf.Variable` but not clearly documented (IMHO).
-So, at the end of this article, we'll understand a little bit more about what happend when the `validate_shape` argument of `tf.Variable` is set to `False`.
+So, at the end of this article, we'll understand a little bit more about what happened when the `validate_shape` argument of `tf.Variable` is set to `False`.

 ## [Day 5: Supply Stacks](https://adventofcode.com/2022/day/5)